Armatix iP1: Reception

-Attempts to mandate "smart gun" technology in the United States have been met with opposition from gun rights organizations such as the National Rifle Association, which said: "Failed attempts to develop and market ‘smart guns’ have been going on for years.
+Attempts to mandate "smart gun" technology in the United States have been met with opposition from gun rights organizations.
+The National Rifle Association of America argued that "Failed attempts to develop and market ‘smart guns’ have been going on for years.
 NRA does not oppose new technological developments in firearms; however, we are opposed to government mandates that require the use of expensive, unreliable features, such as grips that would read your fingerprints before the gun will fire."

 In 2002, the state of New Jersey passed a Childproof Handgun Law intended to eventually mandate that all guns sold in the state be smart guns.
 The law will take effect "three years after it is determined that personalized handguns are available for retail purposes"; as such, gun rights lobbyists have contended that attempts to market a smart gun in the country would trigger the law.
 In March 2014, the California-based Oak Tree Gun Club was criticized for selling the iP1 at its shop, with lobbyists citing the New Jersey law to argue that its owners were acting against U.S. citizens' Second Amendment rights to keep and bear arms.
 Despite evidence to the contrary, the club denied that it had offered the gun.
 Similar threats, including death threats, were received in May 2014 by an owner of Engage Armaments in Maryland.
 He also stopped selling the gun, arguing that the pro-gun lobby groups' actions were hypocritical, as they "are not supposed to say a gun should be prohibited.
-Then you are being no different than the anti-gun people who say an AR-15 should be prohibited."
+Then you are being no different from the anti-gun people who say an AR-15 should be prohibited."

 In November 2014, John Jay Hoffman, the Attorney General of New Jersey, released a report to the governor and the legislature that said: "After careful consideration of the iP1′s design, we have determined that it does not satisfy the statutory definition because, as a matter of design, the pistol may be fired by a person who is not an authorized or recognized user.
 That is, as long as the pistol is situated within 10 inches of the enabling wristwatch, it may be fired by anyone – the authorized user or any other person who is able to pull the trigger."